derectus/sysinfo/README.md

 # SysInfo

-System call implemtation to linux kernel.
+System call implementation to linux kernel.
 This project includes kernel space and User space.
 The aim of the project is to get some specific files from the **/proc** file.
 Some scenarios are described below.

 # Implementation Details: